Ashley Steacy

-Ashley Steacy (born June 28, 1987) is a Canadian rugby union player.
+Ashley Steacy (née Patzer) (born June 28, 1987) is a Canadian rugby union player.
 She won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.

 In 2016, Steacy was named to Canada's first ever women's rugby sevens Olympic team which won Bronze at the Rio 2016 Olympics.